bevyengine/bevy-website/release-content/0.15/release-notes/14630_A_Curve_trait_for_general_interoperation__Part_I.md

 <!-- A Curve trait for general interoperation — Part I -->
 <!-- https://github.com/bevyengine/bevy/pull/14630 -->

-The new `Curve` trait provides a shared interface for curves.
+The new [`Curve<T>`] trait provides a shared interface for curves, describing how values of type `T` change as we vary a `f32` parameter `t` over some domain.

-`Curve<T>` defines a value of some type `T` parametrized by a nonempty closed interval of real numbers.
-That parameter could, for example, represent time, in which case a `Curve<T>` is thought of as a value of type `T` that changes over time, as in animation.
-The parameter could also represent something like distance or displacement, as in color gradients and spatial curves.
+What's changing, and the domain that it's changing *over* are both incredibly flexible.
+You might choose to set `T` to store colors, creating a powerful abstraction for [color gradients](https://docs.rs/bevy/0.15.0/bevy/color/struct.ColorCurve.html), position, or the experience your player needs to level up.

+As we vary the progress parameter `t`, we could be representing time (like for animation), or something like distance or displacement as for curves that are mapped into 2D or 3D space, or a fraction of progress between a starting and ending value.

+Curves that interpolate between a start and end value are called [`EasingCurve`]s.
+They're great for procedural animation or UI tweening, and Bevy 0.15 provides 33 (!) prebuilt [`EaseFunction`]s: linear, quadratic, elastic and much much more.

+## Constructing Curves

-The curves themselves may be defined in a variety of ways.
+Each curve made be defined in a variety of ways.
 For example, a curve may be:

 * defined by a function
 * interpolated from samples
 * constructed using splines
 * produced by an easing function

-Additionally, [`EasingCurve`]s are designed for smoothly transitioning between a start and an end value (like in procedural animation or UI tweening).
-Bevy 0.15 provides 33 (!) prebuilt [`EaseFunction`]s: linear, quadratic, elastic and much much more.
+Take a look at the constructors on the [`Curve<T>`] trait for more details.

+## Modifying curves

+Procedurally modifying curves is a powerful tool for both creating curves with the desired behavior and dynamically altering them.

-Additionally, the `Curve` API provides adaptors for taking an existing curve and modifying its output and/or parametrization.
-It is similar to the `Iterator` interface in this way.
+Bey 0.15 provides a number of flexible adaptors for taking an existing curve and modifying its output and/or parametrization.

 For example: